nearform/titus/docs/developers/packages/titus-backend/README.md

 You can tail the server logs with `docker logs -f docker_api_1`.

-## API documentation

-Setting the `NODE_ENV` to `development`, you will be able to access the API `swagger` documentation at [http://127.0.0.1:5000/documentation](http://127.0.0.1:5000/documentation).
-This is set by default when you use `npm run start`

 ## Developing

 `npm run start` will run everything in local development mode.
 Any code changes you make will automatically restart the server.